DeVos To Rescind Obama-Era Guidance On School Discipline

 A federal commission led by Education Secretary Betsy DeVos recommends rescinding Obama-era guidance intended to reduce racial discrimination in school discipline.
 And, DeVos says, it urges schools to "seriously consider partnering with local law enforcement in the training and arming of school personnel."

-President Trump created the Federal Commision on School Safety following the mass shooting in February at Marjory Stoneman Douglas High School in Parkland, Fla.
+President Trump created the Federal Commission on School Safety following the mass shooting in February at Marjory Stoneman Douglas High School in Parkland, Fla.
 While student survivors rallied for gun control, DeVos said early on that would not be a focus of the commission's work.

 The final report highlights a single concrete gun control recommendation, pertaining to the expansion of "extreme risk protection orders," which allow household members or police to seek the removal of firearms from a mentally disturbed person.